Grade 6 Social Studies

 Assessment: Pre-Test, Lesson Practice, Unit Exams, Mid-Term Exam, Final Exam

 The Acellus Grade 6 Social Studies course focuses on World History and Geography from pre-civilization through the rise of the Roman Empire.
 It begins with Hominids and Homo Sapiens and their migration to the six continents, and continues with the Paleolithic and Neolithic ages.
-Students go on to learn about the Middle East, Egypt, Judaism, Mythology, and Early Greece.
-They continue learning about the Greek City States, and about Persia and war between Greece and Persia.
-Students' understanding is broadened through a study of India's geography, cultural system, religions, and contributions.
-The course continues with a study of East Asia, focusing on China's geography, isolation, warring states, religions, politics, and dynasties.
-Students next learn about the rise of Rome, some of its legends and founding people, and about Julius Caesar, and Pax Romana.
-Finally students examine the birth of Christianity and it's impact on Rome and enduring impact throughout the world to this day.
-Throughout this course, students will learn of the interactions among various cultures, emphasizing their enduring contributions and the link, despite time, between the contemporary and ancient worlds.
+Students learn about the Middle East, Egypt, Judaism, Mythology, and Early Greece.
+They analyze the Greek City States, Persia, and war between Greece and Persia.
+Students study India's geography, cultural system, religions, and contributions.
+They explore East Asia, focusing on China's geography, isolation, warring states, religions, politics, and dynasties.
+Students investigate the rise of Rome, some of its legends and founding people, Julius Caesar, and Pax Romana.
+They examine the birth of Christianity, its impact on Rome, and its enduring impact throughout the world to this day.
+Students receive understanding of interactions among various cultures, emphasizing the lasting contributions of each and the link, despite time, between the contemporary and ancient worlds.

-This course addresses various national and state standards including those of California and is taught by Acellus Instructors including Susanne Mitko.
+This course is taught by Acellus Instructor Susanne Mitko.

 Sample Lesson - Jewish People Under Roman Rule